Instruction on Race and Identity

 Students in Highline Public Schools learn about race and identity as part of their K-12 learning

 Instruction on Race and Identity is part of School Board Policy 0010: Equity, Race and Identity, adopted by the School Board in November 2019.
 From grades K through12, students learn key ideas from a variety of perspectives to understand why and how race and identity play a role in shaping our society.
-While this is not new in Highline, we have recently aligned this instruction with the Social Justice Standards developed by Teaching Tolerance.
+While this is not new in Highline, we have recently aligned this instruction with the Social Justice Standards developed by Learning for Justice (formally known as Teaching Tolerance).

 This instruction is intended to prepare students to live and work with others in a diverse world.
 It acknowledges the fact and impact of racism in our nation.
 It does not advance any particular ideology or political perspective.